Enter your ZIP Code

 to get insurance quotes in your area

 Besides a house, an automobile is one of the most expensive purchases a family or individual will make.
 The average cost of an automobile is well over $20,000 and will cost its owner additional money for fuel and maintenance.
 For most vehicles, the fuel will be either gasoline or diesel.
 Advances in battery technology in recent years have enabled automobile manufacturers to introduce electric cars and hybrids into their product lines.
-A hybrid car uses both both an electric motor and a gas powered engine to propel the vehicle.
+A hybrid car uses both an electric motor and a gas powered engine to propel the vehicle.
 An electric car is powered solely by a battery.
-The cost of electricity is generally cheaper and more stable than gas prices and vehicles using the technology have lower emissions that gas powered cars.
+The cost of electricity is generally cheaper and more stable than gas prices and vehicles using the technology have lower emissions than gas powered cars.
 This makes them an attractive green alternative for many car buyers.

 Another cost component involved with owning a vehicle is car insurance.
-Due to the extensive financial impact of automobile accidents to individuals and society as a whole, virtually every state requires vehicle owners to carry insurance.
+Due to the extensive financial impact of automobile accidents on individuals and society as a whole, virtually every state requires vehicle owners to carry insurance.
 And the few who don’t mandate it, require vehicle owners to either exhibit other proof of financial responsibility or make it clear that drivers who cause an accident will be held personally liable for any resulting damages.

 The price of car insurance is driven by many factors such as the type of coverage of choose, your personal profile, and the make and model of your car.
 All things being equal, the more your car costs, the more it will cost to insure it.